5 Health Insurance Options for Your Remote Team

 Luckily, many health insurance companies — including Insured Nomads — offer affordable coverage for teams who collaborate remotely.
 We’ll break down some of your best choices below.

-Option 1: International Health Insurance
+Option 1: Health Insurance

 - Inpatient care.
 This includes anything involving a patient staying one or more nights in the hospital, such as birthing a child, undergoing an organ transplant, or receiving routine chemotherapy treatment.